 Following are several briefs to help familiarize you with current areas of focus.
 Learn more about MFB and American Farm Bureau Federation policy.

 Farm Bureau policy encourages the state’s agriculture department to be proactive, focus on core programs and eliminate redundancies where possible.
 We support investment in resources through the budget process for industry research, workforce development and diagnostics, all while ensuring essential services are maintained.
+Especially in a time of economic recovery, inspections and licensing services are paramount to agriculture-based businesses and to the safety of Michigan residents.

 We support ongoing research investment from the state to address emerging agricultural issue needs in the livestock and plant-based industries through programs like the Michigan Alliance for Animal Agriculture and Project GREEEN (Generating Research and Extension to meet Economic and Environmental Needs).